0x000dea7c/dumb/README.md

 - X Refactor, create a renderer module with a decent API.
 - X Add bound checking to framebuffer somehow.
 - X "Flood fill".
 More like filled primitives.
-- Parametrise AVX2 / SSE / SSE2.
+- X Parametrise AVX2 / SSE / SSE2.
-Fix bug, when I'm using SSE2 is segfaults
 - X Create vector data types to improve readability.
 - Improve triangle rasteriser.
 - Clipping for all primitives.